Chris Lavin, FCMC

 Chris Lavin

-Chris Lavin, MBA, FCMC, is a Partner in MNP’s Consulting practice in Edmonton and the Regional Managing Partner for MNP’s Prairies Advisory Region.
-Chris draws on more than two decades of consulting experience to help organizations transform, overcome challenges and achieve their highest potential.
+Chris is the National Consulting Leader and a Partner in MNP’s Consulting practice in Edmonton.
+He draws on more than 25 years of consulting experience to help organizations transform, overcome challenges, and achieve their highest potential.

-Chris obtained his Master of Business Administration (MBA), International specialization from the University of Alberta in 1998 and a Bachelor of Arts (BA) Honours in Politics from Queen’s University, Kingston in 1991.
+Chris obtained his Master of Business Administration (MBA), international specialization from the University of Alberta in 1998 and a Bachelor of Arts (BA) Honours in politics from Queen’s University, Kingston in 1991.
 He is a Fellow Certified Management Consultant (FCMC) and former President of the Institute of Certified Consultants of Alberta.
-Chris was recently appointed by the Province of Alberta as a Director of the NorQuest College board.
+Chris is a director of the NorQuest College board.

 Contact Chris Today